 Backflow is the undesired reverse of the water flow in the drinking water distribution lines.
-This backward flow of water can occur when the pressure created by equipment or a system, such as a boiler or air-conditioning, is higher than the water pressure inside the water distribution line (backpressure), or when the pressure in the distribution line drops due to routine occurrences such as water main breaks or heavy water demand causing the water to flow backward inside the water distribution system (backsiphonage).
-Backflow is a problem that many water consumers are unaware of.
-And every water customer has a responsibility to help prevent them.
+This backward flow of water can occur when the pressure created by equipment or a system such as a boiler or air-conditioning is higher than the water pressure inside the water distribution line (back pressure), or when the pressure in the distribution line drops due to routine occurrences such as water main breaks or heavy water demand causing the water to flow backward inside the water distribution system (back siphonage).
+Backflow is a problem that many water consumers are unaware of, a problem that each and every water customer has a responsibility to help prevent.